Image Transformation Properties

 and 100

-.Used to turn an image to a grayscale version.
+Used to turn an image to a grayscale version.

 Used to specify whether the output JPEG image must be rendered progressively.
 In progressive loading, the output image renders as a low quality pixelated full image which over time keeps on adding more pixels and information to the image.
 This helps you maintain a fast perceived load time.
-Possible values include
+Possible values include true

 and false

-.
 Used to specify whether the output image (if in JPEG or PNG) must be compressed losslessly.
 In lossless compression, the output file size is larger than the regular lossy compression.
 However, the perceived image quality can be higher in certain cases, especially for computer-generated graphics.
 Using lossless compression for photographs is not recommended.
-Possible Values-
+Possible Values- true

 and false